-Enable Keyboard Only USB keyboards and USB mice can be operated at the USB ports and Mouse only enabled under USB Port Control.
-Any ports to which no USB keyboards or result in deactivation of the port.
+Only USB keyboards and USB mice can be operated at the USB ports enabled under USB Port Control.
+Any ports to which no USB keyboards or USB mice are connected are disabled.
+Keyboards with an integrated hub result in deactivation of the port.